Lars Ulrich

-Lars Ulrich (/ˈʊlrɪk/; /da/; born 26 December 1963) is a Danish (Note: Ulrich has clarified multiple times that he is only a Danish citizen who lives permanently in the United States.) musician who is the drummer and a founding member of American heavy metal band Metallica.
+Lars Ulrich (/ˈʊlrɪk/; /da/; born 26 December 1963) is a Danish (Note: Ulrich has clarified multiple times that he is a Danish citizen who lives in the United States.) musician who is the drummer and a founding member of American heavy metal band Metallica.
 Along with James Hetfield, Ulrich has songwriting credits on almost all of the band's songs, and the two of them are the only remaining original members of the band.

 The son and grandson respectively of tennis players Torben and Einer Ulrich, he played tennis in his youth and moved to Los Angeles at age 16 to train professionally.
 However, rather than playing tennis, Ulrich began playing drums.
 After publishing an advertisement in The Recycler, Ulrich met Hetfield and formed Metallica.